Kirito071008/Age-Calculator/README.md

 # Age-Calculator
-Write the year you were born and the program will tell you how old you are
+Write the year,month and day you were born and the program will tell you how old you are